revanth83/revanth83.github.io/_posts/2026-04-04-Advanced_CATE_Estimation_approaches.md

 ## 5. Helper functions and model definitions

-We now recreate the same family of estimators used in the chapter:
+We now implement a standard set of CATE estimators to compare them:

 - S-Learner
 - T-Learner